Chapter 7. Setting up a legacy printer

 1. In the printer application home page, click Add Printer.

-Using the auto-detection option for driver might result in finding an incompatible driver for your device, if the device model is too different from available drivers.
-It is recommended to check the assigned driver before printing and change the driver manually to prevent any printing issues.
+Using the auto-detection option for the driver might result in finding an incompatible driver for your device, if the device model is too different from available drivers.
+Check the assigned driver before printing and change the driver manually to prevent any printing issues.

 3. The used driver is on the second line in the block Status.
 You can test the functionality by clicking on the Print Test Page.